|

 When you stop doing something good for you, let's say exercise, that initially shows up as restlessness or guilt or unease.
 But if you keep NOT doing that thing, the discomfort fades.
 The brain recalibrates.
 And now, inaction feels normal, and restarting that thing feels like a threat.
 Getting back to your broken routine can actually feel harder than when you first started it.
 We often think of momentum as a good thing, but that works both ways.
 Action breeds action.
 But avoidance breeds more avoidance.
 This is true of exercise.
 Relationships.
 Writing.
 Going to church.
 Stopping behaviors actually starts to shift our identity.
 We go from "I'm a runner" to "I'm someone who used to run."
 The brain is deeply motivated to keep a consistent identity - the brain loathes change - so once "non-doer" becomes the self-image, becoming once again a doer feels like a psychological threat.
 And here's the thing about stopping.
 When we run or write or engage in meaningful connections with other people, these activities usually provide delayed rewards.
 But when we stop, and replace them with substitute activities (snacking, drinking, scrolling, watching television), we start to get low-effort QUICK rewards.
 So now the brain isn't just used to stopping - it's being rewarded for it!!
 Re-starting can be hard!
 But here's the thing.
 Once we know why it's hard, once we know the brain has really tricked us into believing we are no longer who we used to be, we can go about the fight of reclaiming who we used to be.
 We can use the brain's trick against itself.
 Because once you go back to doing the healthy thing you used to do, the brain will quickly adapt and once again feel best in the identity of a doer.
 The brain won't go there willingly, but the brain WILL go there.
 Apologize to your brain today.
 Apologize for allowing it to believe you've become a non-doer.
 Then go do!!!
 2/11/2026 0 Comments We All Need Secure AttachmentsI am preparing for a presentation later this week.
 I used this slide in a presentation to a local college psychology class a few weeks ago.
 Although the data only runs through 2011, the trend is striking.
 While I am cautious about extending conclusions beyond the study, I think there are reasonable cultural and social conditions that suggest the pattern may not have reversed.

 So what does the slide say?
 Over a 25-year period, the percentage of college students identified as having secure attachment styles declined by seven percent.
 Why does that matter?
 Attachment patterns influence how we experience all relationships, not just romantic ones.
 When two people both operate from relative security, the relationship has a greater likelihood of feeling stable, trusting, and emotionally safe.
 But when insecurity dominates - whether expressed through fear of abandonment, discomfort with closeness, chronic guardedness, or chaotic relational patterns - connection becomes more difficult to establish and sustain.
 These dynamics do not automatically doom relationships, but they surely introduce predictable challenges.
 I often teach, and sometimes even preach, that relationships are among our most powerful sources of health and healing.
 When you examine the lives of people who report high levels of well-being, supportive and meaningful relationships almost always appear prominently in the picture.
 Which brings me back to the data.
 If fewer individuals experience relational security, it raises important questions about how easily people can form and maintain deeply supportive bonds.
 What is a central requirement for secure attachment within relationships?
 Safety.
 Not perfection.
 Not constant agreement.
 But a consistent sense of physical and emotional safety - the experience of being able to exist in another person’s presence without excessive fear, guardedness, or self-protection.
 I look around and wonder how intentionally we are creating that sense of safety for others, both in person and online.
 If our capacity for secure human connection truly is one of the strongest predictors of well-being, then even modest shifts in these patterns should grab our attention.
 The world is full of struggling people.
-Disconnection is rarely the only cause, but it is very often a giant part of the story.
-2/11/2026 0 Comments Doubt Is Not The Opposite Of FaithSometimes we question our faith because we have doubts.
-But here is what I've figured out about my faith; if faith always felt like confidence, it would diminish my opportunities to feel the power of my faith.
+Disconnection is rarely the only cause, but it is very often a giant part of the story. |

 Robert "Keith" CartwrightI am a friend of God, a dad, a runner who never wins, but is always searching for beauty in the race.
 Archives

-February 2026
+June 2026

 CategoriesAll Faith Fatherhood Life Mental Health Perserverance Running |